 One of the highlights of my recent trip to Europe was all the train travel I did.
 Using my Eurail pass, I rode through the continent’s amazing countryside.
-In the past, I had done some limited train travel but, usually my travel plans are always random, so I typically jet set around Europe on cheap Ryanair flights.
-This time though, since I had a pretty set route, I really wanted to explore Europe by train.
-I had heard so much about it, that it was time for me to experience it.
-I got to see the countrysides of..
+In the past, I’d done some limited train travel, but usually my travel plans are random, so I typically fly around Europe on cheap Ryanair flights.
+This time, though, since I had a pretty set route, I really wanted to explore Europe by train.
+I’d heard so much about it that it was time for me to experience it.
+I got to see the countrysides of…

 While not my favorite, the Spanish countryside was beautiful.
 The land seemed both desolate and full of life at the same time.
-There weren’t a lot of big trees and even from the train, you could feel the heat emanating from the land.
-It was very dry and arid but not off putish.
-I liked the sharp contrast.
+There weren’t a lot of big trees, and even from the train, you could feel the heat emanating from the land.
+It was very dry and arid, but not off putting.

 Belgium was cool to pass through.
 This small country has a lot of small towns divided by seemingly smaller farms.
-You see a lot of dairy farms here and I think I even saw a few grain (or maybe corn?) one.
-The area reminds me a lot of Vermont with the old style farm houses and barns, small farms, and lots of cows.
+You see a lot of dairy farms here, and I think I even saw a few grain (or maybe corn?) farms.
+The area reminds me a lot of Vermont with the old-style farm houses and barns, small farms, and lots of cows.

-Similar to Belgium, Holland also has a lot of small farms and flat countryside.
-It’s interesting to see the countryside just go on for miles in all direction.
-It’s also cool to see all the interlinked canals throughout the country.
-Also, I loved seeing all the wind turbines throughout the country.
+Similar to Belgium, Holland has a lot of small farms and flat countryside.
+It’s interesting to see the countryside just go on for miles in all direction and to see all the inter-linked canals throughout the country.
+Also, I loved seeing all the wind turbines.
 It’s always nice to see countries go green.

-Sweden is great and the countryside is just one more reason for me to love the country.
+Sweden is beautiful, and the countryside is just one more reason for me to love the country.
 It reminds me a lot of New England, especially since I went during the fall when the leaves were changing.
-Riding the train down from Stockholm to Goteborg, I got to pass mountains topped with trees, lakes, and a few small farms and towns.
+Riding the train down from Stockholm to Gothenburg, I got to pass mountains topped with trees, lakes, and a few small farms and towns.
 It was like being home.

 Back in 2006, I took a train from Venice to Vienna.
 Since then, I’ve been in love with the Austrian countryside.
 Like Sweden, it’s filled with amazing mountains, vistas, and little country farms and towns.
-The scenery changes between the two often but it’s totally what you would picture Austria to look like.
+The scenery changes between countryside and towns often, but it’s just what you’d picture Austria to look like.